muratk5n/thirdwave/en/README.md

 ---

-This new compsci appr can do seismology, stress/strain comp, waves, the whole 9!
+This new compsci approach can do seismology, stress/strain comp, waves, the whole 9!

 ---